 - “Yoga is a skill in action” – Bhagavad Gita

 Yoga is all about stretching our bodies in different forms and meditation.
 Yoga Poses like Surya Namaskar, Dhanurasana, Bhujangasana, Kapalabhati pranayama yoga, and so many other effective yoga asanas help in reducing our weight as well as our belly fat.

 The history of yoga is indeed very old, nothing can be said firmly about the origin of yoga.
 Only it can allude that yoga was originated in India.
 The available pieces of evidence show that the history of yoga is related to the Indus valet Civilisation.
 Yoga is also mentioned in Mahabharata, Ramayana, and Upanishads.
 Patanjali also wrote about yoga in 147 BC.

 Female yoga practitioners are called Yoginis, and Male yoga practitioners are known as Yogis.

 Importance of Yoga

-It is a universal truth that modern age id the age of stress, tension and anxiety.
+It is a universal truth that the modern age is the age of stress, tension, and anxiety.

 Yoga is a great way to work on your flexibility and strength.
 Just about everyone can do it, too — it’s not just for people who can touch their toes or want to meditate.
 Some types of yoga are about relaxation.
 In others, you move more.
 Most types focus on learning poses, called asanas.
 They also usually include attention to breathing.